“Pietra dura” – FROM ROME TO INDIA

 Marble inlays are now being recasted to complement the contemporary designing.
 The craft is revived in the form of antique marble inlay table tops, background decorative, wall highlights, backsplashes, furnishings, marble flooring, medallions, wall plaques, table tops, panels inserted into doors or onto cabinets, bowls, jardinieres, garden tables, fountains , benches, etc.

 This art is commercially feasible as marble offers great resistance to nature, it is hard, can withstand great temperatures and thus durable.
 Marble is stain free and can also be placed outdoors.
 Inlay work in everyday marble can be appealing and can add a heritage touch to your home.

-See amazing collection of Contemporary Marble Inlay Flooring or Pietra Dura Art from KGN Exports House where experienced artisans use advance tools in cutting the marble into desire design which is then perfectly polished to give an excellent finish.
+KGN EXPORTS HOUSE serves an amazing Contemporary Marble Inlay Flooring or Pietra Dura Art for their customers.
+Their experienced artisans use advance tools in cutting the marble into desire design which is then perfectly polished to give an excellent finish.

 Look at there unique Marble Inlay Flooring and customized collection here http://www.kgnmarbleinlay.com/marble-inlay-flooring.html –

 Hope you find the post informative.
 Do like and share.
 Feedbacks are appreciated.